nasa/Transform-to-Open-Science/tops_faq.md

   <h4>How will you enable open meetings?
 Will they all be virtual?
 Will funding be provided for volunteers to present at science meetings?</h4>
   We are enabling open meetings by providing an option for virtual attendance, including the ability to submit questions.
 We have plans to expand participation at NASA science team meetings; please subscribe to our <a href = "https://go.nasa.gov/3Lwlb87">listserv</a> to hear more.

-  <h4>Is there a specific place in the Github repository(ies) that you shared that lists these meetings/conferences/societies?</h4></summary>
+  <h4>Is there a specific place in the Github repository(ies) that you shared that lists these meetings and conferences?</h4></summary>
-    <a href = "https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/tops_conferences.md">Please refer to the TOPS priority events for 2023 list on our GitHub.</a>
+    <a href = "https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Outreach/tops_conferences.md">Please refer to the TOPS priority events for 2023 list on our GitHub.</a>

   <h4>How do I access the recordings of the community forum meetings?</h4>
-    The recordings are available on our <a href = "https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Community_Forums/20220609_community_forum.md">GitHub Community Forum page</a>; in addition we are posting all of the forums on the Science@NASA YouTube site, under the <a href = "https://www.youtube.com/playlist?list=PLSqpxDmgLp4FRm1-9aYx_qhw0t7VZrVFt">TOPS playlist</a>.
+    The recordings are available on our <a href = "https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Community_Forums/readme.md">GitHub Community Forum page</a>; in addition we are posting all of the forums on the Science@NASA YouTube site, under the <a href = "https://www.youtube.com/playlist?list=PLSqpxDmgLp4FRm1-9aYx_qhw0t7VZrVFt">TOPS playlist</a>.

   <h4>If I declare a year of open research across disciplines at my own institution, how do you encourage us to engage with TOPS?</h4>
     Declaring a year of open research at a particular institution will depend on the type of institution.
 We encourage everyone to engage with TOPS as much as able and we are providing resources through our <a hreg = "https://github.com/nasa/Transform-to-Open-Science">GitHub site</a> to be able to do so.